 Do you love autumn pumpkin recipes?

-Then also check out my pumpkin ravioli with sage butter!
+Then you should also check out my pumpkin ravioli with sage butter!

 Pumpkin pasta sauce with cinnamon and crunchy grilled bacon!
 Pumpkin just cries out for butter, sage and bacon...